Shakhovskoy: Family history

-Vasili Davydovich, Prince of Yaroslavl (died 1345).
+The family was founded by Prince Konstantin Glebovich, nicknamed "Shah", a prince of Yaroslavl and son of Gleb Vasilievich.
+He was the grandson of Vasili Davydovich (died 1345), and his wife Evdokia Ivanovna Moskovskaya (1314–1342), daughter of Ivan I of Moscow.
+Konstantin Glebovich’s sons, Andrei and Yuri, were the first Shakhovskoy princes.

 Prince Konstantin Glebovich "Shah"

 Prince Konstantin was the youngest of three sons of Prince Gleb Vasilievich, whose brother Vasili Vasilievich ruled the Principality of Yaroslavl.
 The rule was passed down to Vasili's sons.

 Nevertheless, Konstantin managed to earn the nickname "Shakh" - from Persian "Shah", meaning king.
 He eventually moved to the Grand Duchy of Moscow and held service under the high prince.
 In 1482, Konstantin appears as a voivode in Nizhny Novgorod.
 His sons, princes Andrei and Yuri, also held their service in Moscow.
 In the 16th century, the descendants of Andrei split into eight primary branches.

 After the Russian Revolution

 Most members of the Shakhovskoy family fled their homeland during the Russian Revolution of 1917.
 Today, many who bear the name are descendants of peasants who had adopted the surname of their employers.
 Of the princely family, there are several known descendants in France, in Italy and in other parts of the world, as well as matrilineal descendants in a branch of the Derugin family.